-HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' BETRAYED - Knut's Ruse and the wary Eadric's Folly
+HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' BETRAYED - Knut's Ruse And Battle-shy Eadric's Folly

 Knut Sveinsson's ambition called for cunning and leadership

-Eadmund and Knut stalked one another around England.
-Eadric 'Streona' seemed to weigh his lot, ready to pitch in on either side
+Eadmund and Knut stalked one another around Aengla Land.
+Eadric 'Streona' seemed to weigh his lot, ready to pitch in on the winning side

-Knut wanted the ealdorman to be on his side.
-The Aenglishman had second thoughts.
+Knut first wanted the ealdorman on his side.
+The Merician ealdorman had second thoughts.

 The ealdorman was Aethelred's man, and although he was cut off from joining his king he held back from giving Knut Sveinnson his oath.
 Knut shrugged and turned to Eirik,